Must have apps for running your own personal media.

 An open TV series database that can be modified by anybody, and accessed vi an XML API.

-The database schema and website are open source under the GPL, and are available at Sourceforge.
+The database schema ais open source under the GPL, and are available at Sourceforge.

 trakt helps you keep a record of what TV shows and movies you are watching.
 Based on your favorites, trakt recommends additional shows and movies you'll enjoy!